Poplar, Blackwall and District Rowing Club: Activities

 The club provides rowing and sculling for adult, adult beginner, junior, masters (mature categories).
 It has events for recreational and competitive sides of the sport.

 The club house marks the finish of the annual Great River Race.

-Taking the period since 2000 alone, PBDRC has seen members win more than 10 regattas and winter head races.
+In the 2026 season alone, the club has 11 confirmed wins in 6 regattas, with many more second and third places, and multiple finalists.
 The club has, at the top level, produced and enhanced international oarsmen and oarswomen: a few members of the club have represented Great Britain in the Olympic Games and World Championships in this period.

 Competition history

+The club has a long rowing tradition and many of its members are winners of the Doggett's Coat and Badge, the world's oldest annual sporting event, raced every year since 1715 in single sculls from London Bridge to Chelsea.
+In total the club has over 50 winners including some current and former international rowers.
+The club's most recent winners are George Gilbert, who won the race in 2022, and Coran Cherry, who won the race in 2025.
+In 1962 the club recorded its first win of the Wingfield Sculls, one of Britain's premier sculling events, by Charlie Dearsley; from 1968 Kenny Dwan recorded a further five consecutive wins and again in 1975, which is the most wins by any person since 1926.
+The club has produced numerous international rowers and scullers including Kenny Dwan, who represented Great Britain at the 1968 and 1972 Olympic Games, and Mark Hunter, who won gold at the 2008 Beijing Olympics and silver at the 2012 London Olympics in the lightweight double sculls alongside Zac Purchase.
+Hunter started his rowing career at PBDRC at the age of 14, having been introduced to the sport by his father.

 In 1995 and 1996, juniors from the club (in a composite quad with the Windsor Boys' School) won the Fawley Challenge Cup at Henley Regatta.

 In 2011, Ralph Humphrey and Robert Milligan's double won the World Masters in Poznan, Poland, the Britain Masters and the Henley Masters Veterans.
+More recently, in June 2025, Milligan won six gold medals at the Euro Masters Regatta in Bled, Slovenia.